henniphilo/minishell/README.md

 ## Build and Run

  - Makefile: Includes rules for all, clean, fclean, re, and bonus.
- - Compilation: Ensure the code compiles without errors using the flags -Wall, -Wextra, and -Werror.
+ - Compilation: uses flags -Wall, -Wextra, and -Werror.